Make-School-Courses/CON-1-Contracting/README.md

 Freelance contracting is a form of leadership.
 The communication skills you learn will be useful in all future work scenarios.

 How will you add value to peoples' companies?

+Class 1: Intro: Leadership in Contracting
+- Activity: Draw out the step by step process of contract work Class 2: Finding Clients
+- Activity: List an prioritize your sources of clients Class 3: Fit Conversation
+- Activity: Role play
+Class 4: Collaboration Process Conversation
+Class 5: Common Issues and Interventions pt 1
+Class 6: Common Issues and Interventions pt 2
+Class 7: Money, Pricing, Payment, Taxes
+Class 8: Contracts and Legality
+Class 9: Negotiation
+Class 10: Success, Referral and Maintenance
+Class 11: LAB
+Class 12: Role Play Entire Contracting Process